Claracinus0Manaricanus/graph-drawer/README.md

 //linux
 To run on linux you should use terminal do not run it by double clicking it needs terminal. to run in terminal wright ./a.out on the directory that the a.out file is found.
+It will ask for 2 input.
+First one for spacing between each integer, second one the function itself.

 //windows
 it does not support windows yet but if you compile it yourself it might.